DakerHub/cdn-webpack-plugin/README.md

 `uploadToCOS: (fileKey, file) => Promise`

-This can be a upload function or a build-in upload method name.
-When plugin collects all the assets, we need to upload them to COS one by one.
+This can be an upload function or a build-in upload method name.
+When the plugin collects all the assets, we need to upload them to COS one by one.
 This option offers a way to upload your assets regardless of which COS you are using.

 We have only one build-in upload method now.
 It's `tencentcloud`.

-If you want to use this build-in method, you should set some env varibles.
+If you want to use this build-in method, you should set some env variables.

 `TencentCOSSecret, TencentCOSKey, TencentCOSRegion, TencentCOSBucket`

 ## Tested version

-These below versions of webpack are working fine with this plugin (at least in my case).
+The below versions of webpack are working fine with this plugin (at least in my case).

 - v3.6.0
 - v3.11.0

 ## Contribute

 If you find out some problems with your project, please let me know!
-Issues and PRs are welcome!
+Any issues and PRs are welcome!